Justice, Inequality, and Health

 More significantly, the implications a principle of equality has for health may also depend on how ‘equality’ itself is understood.
 For instance, it can be defined in either relative or absolute terms.
 In perhaps more familiar language, egalitarianism can either be defined as requiring equality spoken strictly or as requiring priority to the worse off (Parfit 2001).
 On the first interpretation (i.e., the relative one), the demands of egalitarianism are essentially comparative: equality (e.g., of health) requires that a given person have the same health as others in some specified reference group (e.g., those in the same society or humanity at large).
 On the second interpretation (i.e., the absolute one), the demands of egalitarianism are essentially non-comparative: a ‘priority of health’ principle requires that a given person have as much health as possible, as judged by some non-comparative metric (e.g., absolute years of life expectancy).
 More precisely, a priority of health principle holds that the more badly off a given person is on the non-comparative metric (e.g., the fewer her years of life expectancy), the greater the moral weight that attaches to a given increment of improvement in her health (e.g., the addition of a year to her life expectancy).

-On the direct approach, the (in)justice of health inequalities themselves is the primary locus of assessment.
+On the free-standing approach, the (in)justice of health inequalities themselves is the primary locus of assessment.
 Consider the case in which normatively we affirm a priority of health principle, but empirically the relative income hypothesis is correct—that is, an individual's life expectancy is also a function of her income as compared to others' income in her society and not simply of its non-comparative level.
-Here leveling down with respect to income will produce an absolute health gain for the worse off in terms of income.
+Here levelling down with respect to income will produce an absolute health gain for the worse off in terms of income.
 Hence, it will be licensed by a priority of health principle (especially if the worse off in terms of income are also worse off in terms of health), since an absolute health inequality will (avoidably) persist if we omit to reduce the income of the better off.
 A similar observation is made by Brighouse and Swift, as part of their discussion of ‘positional goods’ (2006, 480).
 They regard the case as one in which there is reason to ‘level down.’
 However, a lot depends here on definitions (cf. Brighouse and Swift 2006, 477–78).
-In the sense of Parfit's objection, ‘leveling down’ requires the elimination of the inequality not to produce any absolute benefit to anyone.
-Our case does not involve leveling down in this sense, as it does produce absolute health benefits for some (via the relative income hypothesis), even though it does not produce absolute income benefits for anyone.
+In the sense of Parfit's objection, ‘levelling down’ requires the elimination of the inequality not to produce any absolute benefit to anyone.
+Our case does not involve levelling down in this sense, as it does produce absolute health benefits for some (via the relative income hypothesis), even though it does not produce absolute income benefits for anyone.
 Consideration of this last sprinkling of cases may suggest instead that it is artificial and over-simple to put very much weight on mono-factor normative principles, such as ‘equality of income-by-itself’ or ‘priority of health-by-itself.’
+This reinforces the main constructive point that emerged from our discussion of Hausman's (2007, 2013) argument against defining health inequalities across individuals.

-A final issue to consider concerns the accommodation of personal responsibility.
-‘Luck egalitarians’ have argued that we should discount the moral significance of negative outcomes suffered by an agent (e.g., an inequality of well-being), at least when they are the clear result of a clear choice by that same agent—with the result that these outcomes neither count as injustices nor are they eligible for social redress (see Anderson 1999).
+A final complication to consider concerns the accommodation of personal responsibility.
+‘Luck egalitarians’ have argued that, in general, we should discount the moral significance of negative outcomes suffered by an agent (e.g., an inequality of well-being), at least when they are the clear result of a clear choice by that same agent—with the result that these outcomes neither count as injustices nor are they eligible for social redress (see Anderson 1999).
 A symmetrical discounting is recommended for positive outcomes.
 Analogous discounts can be invoked by prioritarians as well—for example, Arneson (2000) affirms what he calls ‘responsibility catering prioritarianism.’

-When it comes to health, the fundamental issue is well illustrated by the case of lung cancer and smoking.
+Luck egalitarianism can be applied to health in particular (see, e.g., Le Grand 1987 and Segall 2010).
+In this case, the fundamental issue is well illustrated by the example of lung cancer and smoking.
 If someone has a treatable case of lung cancer, we might ordinarily reasonably presume that it would be unjust to deny him medical care.
 However, if his cancer is due to a heavy, life-long smoking habit, the question arises of whether the ordinary presumption is defeated or diminished in strength.
 For instance, if there is a choice to be made (say, because of resource scarcity) between treating him and treating another lung cancer patient who is in no way responsible for her lung cancer, does justice require preferring the second patient?
-A simple version of luck egalitarianism holds that it is just to deny treatment to the smoker, as long as his ‘decision to smoke’ qualifies as a ‘clear choice’ according to some suitable criteria.
-By contrast, Wikler (2004), who examines this issue at some length in the health care context, argues that access to treatment should not be discounted to accommodate considerations of personal responsibility.
+A simple application of luck egalitarianism would hold that it is just to deny treatment to the smoker, as long as his ‘decision to smoke’ qualifies as a ‘clear choice’ according to some suitable criteria.

-Daniels, Kennedy, and Kawachi (2000) have recently proposed to decide when health inequalities are unjust by appeal to Rawls' (1971) theory of justice.
+Daniels, Kennedy, and Kawachi (2000) propose to decide when health inequalities are unjust by appeal to Rawls' (1971) theory of justice.
 Their contribution is recapitulated by Daniels (2008, ch.
 3) and, for convenience, we refer to the later treatment.
-Daniels follows the indirect approach to evaluating health inequalities.
+Daniels follows the derivative approach to evaluating health inequalities.
 In the first instance, in other words, his evaluative focus is on the causes of health inequalities.
 His central claim is that, by a happy coincidence, Rawls' principles of justice regulate all of the principal social determinants of health (2008, 82 and 97).

 To begin with, income is regulated by the difference principle: inequalities in income are permitted only to the extent that they work to the greatest benefit of the least well off.
 Education is regulated by the principle of fair equality of opportunity, which requires ‘equitable public education’ as well as ‘developmentally appropriate day care and early childhood interventions’ (Daniels 2008, 96).
 (Workplace organisation, if validated as a determinant of health, would also be regulated under the fair equality of opportunity principle).
 Political participation, which Daniels (2008, 95–6) regards as a social determinant of health, is regulated by the principle of equal basic liberty: among other things, this principle safeguards the fair value of the right to participate politically.
 Finally, reaffirming his earlier work (1985), Daniels maintains that fair equality of opportunity also requires universal access to comprehensive health care (broadly construed to include public health).